 #3: I don’t know how to exercise properly!

 This is another common concern that people have that stops them from exercising.
 However, this is one that can easily be overcome with some research.
 There are plenty of online videos and tutorials that show you the correct posture, movement and technique to ensure that you do not injure yourself.
-Plus, asking a friend or partner to judge your technique is another great way to ensure that you’re doing the right thing.
+Make sure it’s coming from an exercise professional!
+Plus, asking a friend or partner to judge your technique is another great way to ensure that you’re doing the right thing and stick to it.

 Finding the motivation to incorporate exercise into your everyday routine is the hardest part.
 But once you start, you’ll instantly reap the benefits!
 Regular exercise helps maintain quality of life, improves mood and mental health and reduces the risk of chronic diseases in the long term.